kslstn/astro-i18n-blog-starter/README.md

 There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.

-The `src/content/` directory contains "collections" of related Markdown and MDX documents.
-Use `getCollection()` to retrieve posts from `src/content/blog/`, and type-check your frontmatter using an optional schema.
-See [Astro's Content Collections docs](https://docs.astro.build/en/guides/content-collections/) to learn more.
+The `src/content/` directory contains collections of related markdown and MDX documents.
+A 'blog' collection has been defined already.

 Any static assets, like images, can be placed in the `public/` directory.

 ## 🧞 Commands

-All commands are run from the root of the project, from a terminal:
+All default commands can be run from the root of the project, from a terminal:

 | Command                   | Action                                           |
 | :------------------------ | :----------------------------------------------- |